The Routledge Companion to Philosophy in Organization Studies

 Raza Mir is a Professor of Management at William Paterson University, USA.
 He currently serves as the Chair of the Critical Management Studies Division of the Academy of Management.

 Hugh Willmott is the Professor of Management, Cass Business School, City University, London and Research Professor of Organization Studies, Cardiff Business School, Cardiff, UK.
 He is currently an Associate Editor of Academy of Management Review.

-Michelle Greenwood is Senior Lecturer in Business Ethics at Monash University, Australia.
-She currently serves as an Associate Editor at Business & Society and Journal of Business Ethics.
+Michelle Greenwood is Professor in Business Ethics at Monash University, Australia.
+She currently serves as Editor-in-Chief of Journal of Business Ethics.